 - Intel Core i9 / AMD Ryzen 9 are the STRONGEST

 Now each series of CPUs is further defined by their generation.
-Each newer CPU generation is about 20-25% more powerful than the previous generation (if you take the flagship or top of the line CPU into consideration).
+Each newer CPU generation is about 20-25% more potent than the previous generation (if you consider the flagship or top-of-the-line CPU).

-You can generally tell what CPU you have by looking at the numbers and prefix in the model number so in Intel Core i7-11800H, the first two letters define the generation, the number 800 is the SKU number and the final Prefix H means it a high performance CPU for LAPTOPs.
+You can generally tell what CPU you have by looking at the numbers and prefixes in the model number.
+In Intel Core i7-11800H, the first two letters define the generation, 800 is the SKU number, and the final Prefix H means it is a high-performance CPU for LAPTOPs.

-The following is the Intel’s list of prefixes and what they entail:
+The following is Intel’s list of prefixes and what they entail:

-Another important spec you can learn is the amount of cores and threads (logical processors) your CPU has.
+Another vital spec you can learn is your CPU’s number of cores and threads (logical processors).

-My CPU above has 8 cores and 16 threads.
-The number of cores is an important metric for learning how well your PC can handle multi-tasking.
-Higher number of cores generally means a better processor.
+My CPU above has eight cores and 16 threads.
+The number of cores is essential for learning how well your PC can multitask.
+A higher number of cores generally means a better processor.

-And finally, Task Manager not only shows the rated BASE clock speed of the CPU (2.30 GHz per core), but also its current utilization in the shape of a neat graph.
+And finally, Task Manager shows the rated BASE clock speed of the CPU (2.30 GHz per core) and its current utilization in the shape of a neat graph.

-Moving on to the RAM, the Task Manager is a bit lacking when it comes to memory specs since it DOES NOT tell you what RAM type you have.
+Moving on to the RAM, the Task Manager needs memory specs since it DOES NOT tell you what RAM type you have.

-While it does tell you its specs and the capacity, it does NOT tell you whether it belongs to DDR1, DDR2, DDR3, DDR4, or DDR5.
+While it tells you its specs and capacity, it does NOT mean whether it belongs to DDR1, DDR2, DDR3, DDR4, or DDR5.

-And when upgrading YOU HAVE to make sure that you get the right type since DDR sticks are NOT backward or forward compatible.
-Meaning you cannot plug a DDR3 RAM into a DDR4 motherboard or vice versa.
+And when upgrading, you have to ensure you get the right type since DDR sticks are NOT backward or forward-compatible.
+You cannot plug DDR3 RAM into a DDR4 motherboard or vice versa.

-To find the definitive answer with regard to the RAM type, I recommend using CPU-Z (more on this below).
+To find the definitive answer about the RAM type, I recommend CPU-Z (more on this below).

-Moving on to storage.
-Task Manager can show you the details regarding each of the installed hard drives in your PC.
+I am moving on to storage.
+Task Manager can show you the details regarding each installed hard drive on your PC.

 I have two hard drives installed.
 The following shows the details of one of the hard drives:

-The limitation here is that it DOES NOT tell me the generation of the NVMe SSD installed.
-If you want to find out what generation the SSD belongs to i.e Gen3, Gen4, I recommend searching the disk up online.
+The limitation is that it DOES NOT tell me the generation of the installed NVMe SSD.
+If you want to find out what age the SSD belongs to, i.e., Gen3, Gen4, I recommend searching the disk online.

 I can see that the PC above has the Western Digital WDC WDS100T2B0C hard drive.
-Searching this up online would tell me that this is a Gen3 SSD with 1 TB capacity.
+Searching this online would tell me this is a Gen3 SSD with a 1 TB capacity.